saikeerthi-kusuma-sompalli/crossword/1_Requirements/readme.md

    #### An "Down" word for a definition is written on a sequence of white squares in  a column startinng on a numbered square that doesn't follow another white square in the same column.
 The sequence of the white squares for that word goes down the column.
 Every white square in a correctly solved puzzle contains a letter.

    #### We must write a program that takes several solved crossword puzzles as input and outputs the lists of across and down words which constitute the solutions.

+### Input

+   #### Each puzzle solution in the input starts with a line containing two integers r and c, Where r represents the number of rows in the puzzle and c represents the number of columns in the puzzle.
+The r rows of input which follow each contain c characters (excluding the end-of-line) which describe the solutio.
+Each of those c characters is an alphabetic  character which is a part of the word or the character * which indicates black square.
+### Output

+   #### Contains the list of cross words followed by the list of down words  Words in the each list must be a output one-per-line in increasing order of the number of their corresponding definitions.
+   #### The heading for the list of across words is "Across".
+The heading for the list of down words is "Down".
+In the case where the lists are empty(all the squares in the gris are black), The Across and the Down headings should still appear.